 The previous fourth generation was manufactured for the 1999 - 2005 model years and it also added additional space and features to its predecessor.
 Four-door 3-Series sedans made their debut in the 1999 323i and 328i models.
 Under the hood of the 323i was a 2.5 liter engine while the 328i kept its 2.8 liter.
 Models from this production run can be found with either the standard 5-speed manual transmission or the optional 5-speed automatic.

-BMW 5-Series: The 5-Series sets the standard for premium sport sedans (and in recent years, wagons as well) with its precise reflexes and superior road feel.
+BMW 5-Series: The 5-Series sets the standard for premium sport sedans (and in some years, wagons as well) with its precise reflexes and superior road feel.
 It's also loaded with technology, including (since 2004) an iDrive corrals audio, communication, navigation and climate functions using a central LCD screen and console-mounted control dial.